osbox68/Repo/06-Projects/02-i18n/README.md

-## Projects - Day Two
+## Projects

-First day of actual coding, let's get going!
+First session of actual coding, let's get going!

-First things first: if your team didn't get around to buying & setting up a domain name on the previous day, please select one of your team members to do that now.
+First things first: if your team didn't get around to buying & setting up a domain name on the kickoff  session, please select one of your team members to do that now.
 We recommend using [Namecheap](https://www.namecheap.com) to buy the domain, and then follow [this guide](https://www.lewagon.com/blog/buying-a-domain-on-namecheap-and-pointing-it-to-heroku) to properly connect the domain to your heroku account.
 The DNS propagation can (sometimes) take up to 24 hours.
-So if your domain doesn't connect right away, leave it and check back on it later in the day.
+So if your domain doesn't connect right away, leave it and check back on it later.
 If you're still having connection issues at that point, please put in a ticket with a TA to troubleshoot it.

 ## Daily Standup